Why Preschool Matters: Investing in the First 1000 Days of a Child’s Life

 It allows children to interact with other children of their age and provides them with the social and emotional skills they need to succeed in school and in life.
 Preschool lays the groundwork for future learning by assisting youngsters in the development of their linguistic and cognitive abilities.

-In the first five years of a child's life, every touch, movement and emotion in a young child’s life translates into an explosion of electrical and chemical activity in the brain, as billions of cells are organising themselves into networks requiring trillions of synapses between them.
+In the first five years of a child's life, every touch, movement, and emotion in a young child’s life translates into an explosion of electrical and chemical activity in the brain, as billions of cells are organizing themselves into networks requiring trillions of synapses between them.

 Also, it can aid in the growth of children's physical abilities, including hand-eye coordination and fine motor skills.
 These abilities are crucial for future academic achievement since they serve as the basis for abilities in reading, writing, and mathematics.